thaddavis/crewai_and_agentops_script/video_script/1/6_adding_agents_config.md

 In the context of a .yaml file, the `>` is called a "folded block" symbol and it allows you to write your text on multiple lines instead of one big, long line

-The way we connect this `agents.yaml` configuration to our crew is like so...
+The way we connect this `agents.yaml` config file to our crew in the crew.py file is like so...

-Inside our crew.py we have what is a called a "class"
+Inside our crew.py you can see we have what is a called a "class"...

 A class is in the context of programming is a blueprint for creating things.

 To use another cooking analogy...

 Imagine a recipe for making an amazing dish.
-The recipe tells us the ingredients and steps needed to make the dish, but it’s not the actual dish - it's just the instructions.
+The recipe tells us the ingredients and steps needed to make the dish, but it’s not the actual dish - it's just the instructions for how to make it.

 Similarly, a "class" defines the ingredients and components of code.
-When we pass a class to the interpreter of a particular programming language, for example the Python interpreter, we get runnable code that is based on the blueprint outlined in the class that we can then use and interact with.
+When we pass a class to the interpreter of a particular programming language, for example the Python interpreter, we get runnable code that is based on the blueprint outlined in the class

 ```
 @agent